Accelerating Reduction and Scan Using Tensor Core Units: Evaluation

 \section{Evaluation}

+We implemented the algorithms presented in Sections~\ref{sec:reduction} and \ref{sec:prefixsum} using NVIDIA's WMMA API.
+The code (available at \url{https://github.com/c3sr/tcu_scope}) is implemented as a C++ header library with an API similar to CUB's --- providing functions such as \texttt{SegmentedReduce}, \texttt{Reduce}, \texttt{SegmentedScan}, and \texttt{Scan}.
+We employ auto-tuning to select the ideal algorithm, number of warps (or independent \mpu operations) per block, coarsening factor (the number segments to perform within a warp), and block dimensions for the user-provided segment size.

 We evaluate our implementation on an Intel Xeon E5-2698 with CentOS $4.3$, CUDA Driver $396.26$, and CUDA Runtime $9.2.88$ installed.
-We use the Tesla V100-PCIE GPU with 16GB of GPU Memory.
-The Tesla V100 sports HBM2 with a theoretical peak bandwidth of $900 GB/s$ or $450$ billion half precision elements per second.
+We use the Tesla V100-PCIE GPU with 16GB of GPU HBM2 memory and a theoretical peak bandwidth of $900 GB/s$ or $450$ billion half precision elements per second.
 All the results below show the throughput of the algorithms in terms of billions of half precision elements per second.